The Jupiter Magazine Overflow Section...

 West Canadians Mike Stout (left) with John Kenna and part of JK's Jupiter which as you can see was then under restoration inside his house!!

 Jack Caldwell of Seattle has quietly been restoring his Jupiter retrieved from a blackberry bush in 1968.
-Here it is today.
+Here it is restored.

 Here are a few photos taken at the London-to-Brighton VCC Run, 4 November 2002.